mortolian/mortolian/README.md

 Some things I am working on:

-- The RSYNC automation project "python-rsync-backup" is now available in version 2.
+- The RSYNC automation project `python-rsync-backup` is now available in version 2.
 Vesion 1 is still available but considered EOL.

 - I am starting a new MVP project called [Shortento.com](https://shortento.com).
 The site is a service that will allow you to create permanent links to digital resources.
 The concept is very simple and I hope to differentiate it well and build something that everyone will understand the value of.
 I am not sure that this is the best name for the service, but hopefully some feedback will help me with something better.